[July 2020 Update]

-How do we know we know who the users are when we set up hyperlocal or audience based targeting?
+How do we know who the users are when we set up hyperlocal location targeting and audience based targeting?

 The Short Answer

 This data is acquired by using latitude and longitude data from mobile devices.
 Each device has a unique ID, and the lat / long is being tracked.
-You can see some of this data on an iPhone by following the steps on this link: http://www.businessinsider.com/how-to-see-location-history-iphone-2015-4 .
+You can see some of this data on an iPhone by following the steps on this Business Insider article on the topic.

 Apps are recording where we go, and that data is shared with a number of data companies including Factual, Verve and Ninth Decimal.
 So, then, we get to serve ads to people who are in the geo-radius we designate.
 For this campaign, we’ll look at 200-400 feet around an address depending on its size.